Serene-Arc/bulk-downloader-for-reddit/README.md

 - `--file-scheme`
   - Sets the scheme for files
   - Default is `{REDDITOR}_{TITLE}_{POSTID}`
-  - See[Folder and File Name Schemes](#folder-and-file-name-schemes) for more details
+  - See [Folder and File Name Schemes](#folder-and-file-name-schemes) for more details
 - `--folder-scheme`
   - Sets the scheme for folders
   - Default is `{SUBREDDIT}`
-  - See[Folder and File Name Schemes](#folder-and-file-name-schemes) for more details
+  - See [Folder and File Name Schemes](#folder-and-file-name-schemes) for more details
 - `--skip-domain`
   - This adds domains to the download filter i.e. submissions coming from these domains will not be downloaded
   - Can be specified multiple times